-Don’t worry, we’ve done all the testing and research for you.
-To help you quickly find a great frisbee, we put together this list of the 10 best dog frisbees, including hard and soft models.
-For each frisbee, we’ve written a detailed review, looking closely at price, materials, durability, ease of throwing, and warranties so you can be sure you’re buying the best model.
-What are you waiting for?
-Read on to find your new favorite dog frisbee.
+Don’t worry; we did all the research for you and put together this list of the 10 best dog frisbees, including hard and soft models.
+These products have detailed reviews that examine price, materials, durability, ease of throwing, and warranties, so you can be sure you’re buying the best model for your needs.
+So, read on to find your dog’s new favorite frisbee!

-The 10 Best Dog Frisbees (Hard & Soft Models) – Reviews & Top Picks
+The 10 Best Dog Frisbees (Hard and Soft Models)

-1. Hyperflite JAWZ-GLOW Dog Disc – Best Overall
+1. Hyperflite JAWZ-GLOW Dog Frisbee Disc — Best Overall

-Our all-around favorite dog frisbee is the Hyperflite JAWZ-GLOW Dog Disc, which is a sturdy glow-in-the-dark model that’s easy to clean and throw.
+The best overall dog frisbee is the Hyperflite JAWZ-GLOW Dog Frisbee Disc, which is a sturdy glow-in-the-dark model that’s easy to clean and throw.

-This five-ounce polymer frisbee is puncture-resistant and has an anti-glare coating and dual gripping surfaces.
+This 5-ounce polymer frisbee is puncture resistant and has an anti-glare coating and dual gripping surfaces.
 Made of flexible plastic, this model has a reasonable 8.75-inch diameter and is fairly indestructible.
-Conveniently, it’s also fully dishwasher-safe.
+Conveniently, it’s also fully dishwasher safe.